---contentType MIME type of the file being uploaded.
-If not set it will be guessed. --sha1 SHA-1 of the data being uploaded for verifying file integrity --info additional file info to be stored with the file.
+bucketNamename of the bucket where the file will be storedlocalFilePathpath of the local file or stream to be uploadedb2FileNamename file will be given when stored in B2 content-type MIME type of the file being uploaded.
+If not set it will be guessed. sha1 SHA-1 of the data being uploaded for verifying file integrity info additional file info to be stored with the file.
 Can be used multiple times for different information.
-Default: [] --custom-upload-timestamp overrides object creation date.
-Expressed as a number of milliseconds since epoch. --cache-control optional Cache-Control header, value based on RFC 2616 section 14.9, example:

---content-disposition optional Content-Disposition header, value based on RFC 2616 section 19.5.1, example: 'attachment; filename="fname.ext"'
+Default: [] custom-upload-tin nestamp overrides object creation date.
+Expressed as a number of milliseconds since epoch. cache-control optional Cache-Control header, value based on RFC 2616 section 14.9, example: 'public, max-age=86400') content-disposition optional Content-Disposition header, value based on RFC 2616 section 19.5.1, example: 'attachment; filename="fname.ext"